7 of the most confusing UK road signs

 6. Two-way traffic crosses one-way road

 Any sign with arrows pointing in multiple directions is bound to be confusing – and this one is no exception!
 A red triangle with two arrows – one pointing left and the other pointing right – is typically found on a one-way street.
 It means that the one-way road is coming to an end and will meet a two-way road when it does.
-You can join that road and choose to drive in either direction.
-Make sure that you move well over to the right with your road position if you are planning to turn that way.
+In other words, two way traffic crosses a one way road at that point, and you can join that road in either direction.
+If you’re planning on turning right when two way traffic crosses one way, be sure to position your car well over to the right on the road.

 7. Risk of grounding

 While this lorry leaping over a bump in the road may look more like a child’s drawing than a real road sign, it’s an important one for HGV drivers to know.
-This red triangle sign indicates that there’s a risk of grounding for vehicles either at a railway or tramway level crossing or a hump backed bridge.
+This red triangle is the risk of grounding road sign, usually found near railway or tramway level crossings, or at a hump-backed bridge.
+What does risk of grounding mean, you ask?
+It warns that a change in road level could cause the underside of a large or low vehicle to hit the ground, causing damage or for it to get stuck.